Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 #### ResultSet Interface

-A ResultSet is a multidimensional array that return a database statement
+A ResultSet is a multidimensional array that is returned by a database statement

-Java.Sql.ResultSet interface represents the result set of a database query
+java.sql.ResultSet interface represents the result set of a database query

 -
+#### ResultSet Interface

 When the ResultSet is first returned, the starting cursor position is before the first row of data

 -
+#### ResultSet Interface

 ```
 Connection conn DriverManager.getConnection(mySqlCS, mySqlUser, mySqlPwd);